stratisMarkou/random-walks/content/home.md

 ## New on Random Walks

+[10/03/2021] Short notes on the paper: [Estimation of non-normalized statistical models by score matching.](./misc/score-matching/score-matching)

 [13/02/2021] Notes and a demo for the paper: [Gaussian process approximations of stochastic differential equations](./misc/sde-as-gp/sde-as-gp.ipynb).

 [01/02/2021] Additional material on Conjugate Gradients (CG).